uber-web/ocular/website/src/docs/reference/styling-ocular/3-customizing-fonts.md

 # Customizing fonts

 By default, Ocular imports the Source Sans Pro, an Adobe open-source font, from Google fonts.
-This is done in the __\_typography.scss__ file (that's all it does).
+This is done in the __/_typography.scss__ file.

 If you want to use another font, you should replace this file either by an empty file (so that you don't import a resource you won't use) or by statements that will import another one, such as @import or @font-face.